Massage Liability Insurance FAQs

 Questions?
 We've Got Answers.

 These frequently asked questions (FAQs) are designed to provide a better understanding of Massage Magazine Insurance Plus’ policies and member benefits.
-If you do not find an answer to your question on this page, we encourage you to contact us at 1-888-532-0322.

 How do I add an additional insured to my policy?

 Can I add my spouse or employees to my insurance policy?